jmike/macos-dev-setup/install-sublime-3.md

 The next step is to install the Package Control system, as it isn't a part of the Sublime Text baseline.
 This involves cutting and pasting some Python code into the Sublime Text console.
 You can find further info at [https://packagecontrol.io/installation](https://packagecontrol.io/installation).

-#### Install Spacegray theme
+#### Install Material theme

-The easiest way to install is using Sublime Package Control, where Spacegray is listed as Theme - Spacegray.
+The easiest way to install is using Sublime Package Control, where the theme is listed as "Material Theme".

 1. Go to `Sublime Text 3 > Tools > Command Palette` or open Sublime Text 3 and hit `Command + Shift + P`;
 2. Choose _Package Control: Install Package_;
-3. Find _Theme - Spacegray_ and hit _Enter_.
+3. Find _Material Theme_ and hit _Enter_.

 #### Install DocBlockr